mozilla/mozanalysis/docs/adrs/adr-0001-dependency_management.md

 ### 1. pip-tools to generate requirements.txt
 Jetstream currently uses this process to manage dependencies.
 It involves uses pip-tools to generate a requirements.txt and requirements.in file from the setup.py. [dependabot](https://github.blog/2020-06-01-keep-all-your-packages-up-to-date-with-dependabot/) is a built-in github tool that is used to periodically check for dependency updates and create pull requests to implement them.
 [Here](https://github.com/mozilla/jetstream/pull/2017) is an example of such a pull request.

+* : Dependabot already used in Jetstream
 * +: Jetstream uses it already so there is an existing base of experties in the data team
-* +: Dependabot is a built-in github tool that has additional uses like checking for security vulnerabilities
 * +: Dependencies can be automatically updated with a script like the [update_deps](https://github.com/mozilla/jetstream/blob/main/script/update_deps) script in Jetstream
 * -: Still using pip's dependency resolver, which is fast but can have issues with incompatible versions.
 This may be mitigated or even solved by the way pip-tools pins dependencies.
 * -: Jetstream doesn't use `pyproject.toml` for configuring dependencies, though it does seem to be supported by `pip-tools`